-with the conversion of a part of that sanatorium's facilities to other types of treatment, it is expected that tuberculous Eskimos from this region will be treated at Clearwater Lake Hospital.
+Until recently most Eastern Eskimos, found to be tuberculous in the federal government's annual survey of the Arctic, were treated at the Hamilton sanatorium.
+Now, with the conversion of a part of that sanatorium's facilities to other types of treatment, it is expected that tuberculous Eskimos from this region will be treated at Clearwater Lake Hospital.

-According to Dr. S. L. Carey, chief of medical services at Clearwater Hospital, the 58 Eskimos were met by a fleet of limosines at the airport at 4 p.m.
+According to Dr. S. L. Carey, chief of medical services Clearwater Hospital, the 58 Eskimos were met by a fleet of limosines at the airport at 4 p.m.
 They were whisked to the hospital, and by 5 p.m. all had been fed and were in bed.
-By 7:30 that evening, all had been documted.
+By 7:30 that evening, all had been docum-

 Among the party was a pair of twins, Gelah and her brother Rogee, aged two.
 Twins among Eskimos are supposedly rare.
-This pair, who appear lively and happy, are expected to be released from hosthat by the spring a good many of the Eskimo patients will be well enough for discharge.
-Some of the others, who require longer treatment, will be transferred to Manitoba Sanatorium at Ninette for chest or orthopedic surgery.
+This pair, who appear lively and happy, are expected to be released from hospital in a few months.